ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

             squares = [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

 If the loop is too complicated for creating a list comprehension, consider creating small functions and calling these instead.
-For example, to extract all consonants in a sentence:
+Assume that you want to extract all consonants in a sentence.

 .. tab-set::